+In this section we describe the behaviour of the tool using a generic representation based on an abstract user interface.
 Consider a scenario in which we have a conceptual schema, say an OWL ontology, we know nothing about.
-In such situation, the Query Tool reveals to be particularly useful in that it allows to discover information about the ontology and the modelled domain, even when its vocabulary is completely ignored.
+In such situation, the tool reveals to be particularly useful in that it allows to discover information about the ontology and the modelled domain, even when its vocabulary is completely ignored.
 What we call intensional navigation of the ontology is the process of building a query, starting from a very general request which is then refined by adding or deleting constraints according to the user's information need.
-In our abstract representation, the default initial query looks like the one shown in Figure 1 that generically asks for some "thing".
+In our abstract representation, the default initial query generically asks for some "thing".
 Four operations are available for manipulating the query: add for the addition of new terms and relations; substitute for replacing a portion of the query with a more general, equivalent or more specific term; delete for discarding parts of the query; and weaken for making a portion of the query as general as possible.